raspberrypi/pico-bootrom-rp2350/README.md

 The following compiler is known to be correct: `corev-openhw-gcc-ubuntu2204-20240114`.
 Others may or may not; because space is very tight, slight compiler variations can cause code not to fit.

-Alernatively tou can build a compatible one into `/opt/riscv` like this:
+Alernatively you can build a compatible one into `/opt/riscv` like this:

 ```bash
 sudo apt install -y autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev